mufoundry/.github/profile/README.md

 MU* developers who want to quickly get past the boilerplate of MU* networking and focus on game logic and content.
 It requires moderate to advanced Python knowledge, depending on design complexity, but every effort is made to be as beginner-friendly as possible.
 It's worth mentioning that networking and multiplayer games are among the most complicated programming endeavors out there.

 ## Major Features
+- **Powered by Python**: MuFoundry is written in asynchronous Python, a versatile and beginner-friendly programming language.
-- **HTTP API**: The **Game** process includes a Hypercorn server running a FastAPI app.
-This provides a RESTful interface with automated OpenAPI/Swagger documentation.
+- **HTTP API**: The **Game** process includes Hypercorn serving FastAPI.
+This provides a RESTful interface with OpenAPI/Swagger documentation.
 HTTP/2 and HTTP/3 are enabled, with HTTP/3 desired for its ability to transparently reconnect roaming clients.
 - **Ultimate Moddability**: The SDK is designed to be as moddable as possible.
 A rich config system powered by `Dynaconf` defines python paths to load classes from and plugins to load.
 99% of a MuFoundy project's capabilities are handled by plugins.
+- **MIT Licensed**: MuFoundry is open source and licensed under the MIT license.

 ## Project Structure
 MuFoundry is broken down into three main repositories: